Equations over Finite Monoids with Infinite Promises: Hardness

 \begin{theorem}[\cite{BBKO21}] Let $\rel A \to \rel B$ be relational structures.
-Suppose that Then there exists some $K\in \mathbb N$ such that $\PMC_N(\rel A, \rel B)$ is NP-hard for all $N\geq K$. \end{theorem}
+Suppose that Then there exists some $\ell\in \mathbb N$ such that $\PMC_{\ell^\prime}(\rel A, \rel B)$ is NP-hard for all $\ell^\prime \geq \ell$. \end{theorem}

-\paragraph*{Algebraic Approach in the Finitely Generated Case} For \emph{finite} relational structures, the problem $\PMC_N(\rel A,\rel B)$ is related to $\pcsp(\rel A,\rel B)$ by the following result, which lies at the heart of the so-called algebraic approach to promise constraint satisfaction. \begin{theorem}[\cite{BBKO21}] Let $\rel A \to \rel B$ be finite relational structures.
-Then $\PMC_N(\rel A,\rel B)$ and $\pcsp(\rel A,\rel B)$ are equivalent under logspace reductions for all large enough $N$. \end{theorem}
+\paragraph*{Algebraic Approach in the Finitely Generated Case} For \emph{finite} relational structures, the problem $\PMC_\ell(\rel A,\rel B)$ is related to $\pcsp(\rel A,\rel B)$ by the following result, which lies at the heart of the so-called algebraic approach to promise constraint satisfaction. \begin{theorem}[\cite{BBKO21}] Let $\rel A \to \rel B$ be finite relational structures.
+Then $\PMC_\ell(\rel A,\rel B)$ and $\pcsp(\rel A,\rel B)$ are equivalent under logspace reductions for all large enough $\ell$. \end{theorem}

-Let $\alg M, \alg N$ be monoids, where $\alg M$ is finitely generated and $\alg N$ is finite, and $\rel{M}, \rel{N}$ be expansions of $M,N$ by a single relation $R^M, R^N$ such that $\rel{M} \rightarrow \rel{N}$.
-The hardness side of \Cref{thm:main} is shown by reducing $\PMC_N(\rel M, \rel N)$ to $\pcsp(\rel M, \rel N)$ and then showing that $\PMC_N(\rel M, \rel N)$ is NP-hard for $N$ sufficiently large.
+Let $\alg M, \alg N$ be monoids, where $\alg M$ is finitely generated and $\alg N$ is finite, and $\rel{M}, \rel{N}$ be expansions of $M,N$ by a single relation $R(M), R(N)$ such that $\rel{M} \rightarrow \rel{N}$.
+The hardness side of \Cref{thm:main} is shown by reducing $\PMC_\ell(\rel M, \rel N)$ to $\pcsp(\rel M, \rel N)$ and then showing that $\PMC_\ell(\rel M, \rel N)$ is NP-hard for $\ell$ sufficiently large.
 The fact that $\rel M$ may be infinite means that \Cref{equivalence-PMC} does not yield the reduction we are looking for.
-In general, \Cref{equivalence-PMC} is known to fail for infinite structures, since $\PMC_N(\rel A,\rel B)$ is always in NP, while the (P)CSP of infinite structures can have arbitrary high complexities, even under strong structural assumptions~\cite{Gillibert22:sicomp}.
+In general, \Cref{equivalence-PMC} is known to fail for infinite structures, since $\PMC_L(\rel A,\rel B)$ is always in NP (since the computationally harder problem to check whether a given minor condition $\Sigma$ is trivial or not is itself in NP), while the (P)CSP of infinite structures can have arbitrary high complexities, even under strong structural assumptions~\cite{Gillibert22:sicomp}.

 Our reduction is more general and applies to a wider context than for groups and monoids.
 In order to present it, we will need the standard notions from universal algebra to put our result in its natural habitat.
 An \emph{algebraic signature} $\tau$ is a list of function symbols, each having a finite arity $n\in\mathbb N$.
 As for relational structures, we assume in this work that algebraic signatures are finite.
 A \emph{$\tau$-algebra} $\alg A$ is a tuple consisting of a set $A$ together with, for each $n$-ary operation symbol $f\in\tau$, an operation $f^{\alg A}\colon A^n\to A$.
 The operations $f^{\alg A}$ are called the basic operations of the algebra.
 A \emph{term} (in the signature $\tau$) is a formal operation obtained by composing the symbols in $\tau$ in a way that respects the arities of the symbols.
 Every term $t$ can be evaluated naturally in any $\tau$-algebra, yielding an operation $t^{\alg A}$.
 For example, if $\tau$ consists of a single binary symbol $\cdot$, then $t_1(x,y,z) = (x\cdot y)\cdot z$ and $t_2(x,y,z)=x\cdot(y\cdot z)$ are both terms.
 Any set with a binary operation $\alg A=(A,\cdot^{\alg A})$ is a $\tau$-algebra.
 We have $t_1^{\alg A}=t_2^{\alg A}$ in any algebra where $\cdot^{\alg A}$ is associative, e.g., in monoids and groups.